iontodirel/libaprstrack/README.md

 This libary is designed for implementing APRS trackers, and contains an implementation of the Smart Beaconing (TM) algorithm.

+The library is cross platform, and can run on Windows, Linux, and OSX.
+It also has been tested on the ESP32 platform.

 Automatic Packet Reporting System (APRS) (TM) is a system for real-time digital data communication over ham radio.

 See more info at http://www.aprs.org/ and https://groups.io/g/APRS.